anapsix/dynamicinfradays/user/pages/programme/default.md

 #### <a name="briefhist"></a>_A Brief History of Containers_ <span style="font-size: smaller">- [Jeff Victor](#jeffv) & [Kir Kolyshkin](#kirk)</span>

 Containers are a form of operating system virtualization that is subtly different from virtual machines.
-The concept has evolved over time, and Jeff will discuss the history of OSV and the roles of current implementations.
+The concept has evolved over time, and Jeff and Kir will discuss the history of OSV and the roles of current implementations.

 slides [1](http://www.slideshare.net/DynamicInfraDays/containerdays) [2](https://www.slideshare.net/kolyshkin/brief-history-of-linux-containers) [video](https://www.youtube.com/watch?v=doUktZIcXF0)